77nagasaki2001/ganapati-vegetable-mart/README.md

-#  GANAPATI VEGETABLE MART
+#  GANAPATI FRUITS MART

-A simple **hotel booking website** [project of web designing] This project demonstrates room booking, hotel facilities, and a clean design.
+A simple **FRUITS BYUING WEBSITE** [project of web designing] This project demonstrates BUY FRUITS ONLINE, and a clean design.

 ---
 ## ✨ Features
-- vegetable buy
+- FRUITS buy
 - Different vegetables
 - Responsive layout for all devices